 If an Event of Loss occurs with respect to an Aircraft and such Aircraft is not replaced by American under the Aircraft Security Agreement as set forth under "- Certain Provisions of the Aircraft Security Agreement - Event of Loss," American will be required to redeem the Allocable Portion of the Notes with respect to such Aircraft.
-The redemption price in such case will be the Allocable Portion of the Notes with respect to such Aircraft, together with all accrued and unpaid interest on such Allocable Portion to (but excluding) the date of redemption, but without any premium, and all other obligations with respect to such Aircraft owed or then due and payable to the Noteholders.
+The redemption price in such case will be the Allocable Portion of the Notes with respect to such Aircraft.
+The redemption price in such Cloud Portion to (but excluding) the date of redemption, but without any premium, and all other obligations with respect to such Aircraft owed or then due and payable to the Noteholders.
 (Indenture, Section 2.19(c)) Following such partial redemption, the lien on such Aircraft under the Aircraft Security Agreement will be released and such Aircraft will no longer secure the amounts that may be owing under the Indenture or the Aircraft Security Agreement.